-Next one week hospitality and stewarding course starts on 28th May
+Next three week course starts on 6th September

 Previous experience is not required, anyone is welcome but numbers are limited.
 Speak to your Job Centre work coach to find out more.
 For more information: email email@example.com